AshleyHow/WindowsOSBuild/README.md

   - BuildOnly

 This parameter is optional.
 Returns only the full build number/s of the OS Version.

+  - ExcludePreview

+This parameter is optional.
+Excludes preview releases.

+  - ExcludeOutOfBand

+This parameter is optional.
+Excludes out-of-band releases.

-## Get-CurrentOSBuild
+## Get-CurrentOSBuild Function

 Gets the currently installed OS Build release number for Windows 10 including Windows Server versions.

+Installed OS Build release number is obtained from the registry.

 ### Parameters